disclaimer

 Fax: (701) 328–6651

-Getting physical copies of inmate records is in two ways.
+Interested persons may obtain physical inmate records in one of two ways.
 The first is to go to the North Dakota Department of Corrections Website and search for the resident.
-Searches require only the first three letters of the inmate’s name.
-A search will return a mugshot image, the inmate’s full name, date of birth, expected date of release, and the facility’s name.
+Searches typically require only the first three letters of the inmate's name.
+A search usually returns a mugshot image, the inmate's full name, date of birth, expected date of release, and the facility's name.
 Print out this page if the information is sufficient.
 If it is not, or a certified copy is necessary, parties can request what is needed in person or writing.
 Charges may apply for physician copies.

 How Can I Find an Inmate for Free in North Dakota?

-Viewing physical records or electronic access to them all happen at no cost in North Dakota.
-The cost of logistics such as transport or mail delivery and the labor of producing copies as charged by the custodian agency all represent charges involved in copying prison records.
+In North Dakota, viewing physical records or having electronic access to them is Free.
+However, the cost of logistics such as transport or mail delivery and the labor of producing copies, as charged by the custodian agency, all represent charges involved in copying prison records.

 How to Find Old Inmate Records in North Dakota

 The State Historical Society of North Dakota maintains archived file copies of inmate information.
-Although the agency welcomes requests from interested parties, it is better to route the request through the NDDOC.
-The address is as follows:
+Although the agency typically welcomes requests from interested parties, it is better to route them through the NDDOC.
+Record requests may be addressed to:

 612 East Boulevard Ave.